 Swimming Pool / Spa

-A permit is required for installation of in-ground, or prefabricated swimming pools, spas or hot tubs, in either commercial or residential use.
+A permit is required for installation of in-ground, or prefabricated swimming pools that are greater than 24 inches deep, spas or hot tubs, in either commercial or residential use.

 You can apply online at www.mygovernmentonline.org

 - Impervious Cover Worksheet / More info on impervious cover

 - Official Site Survey indicating the property lines, impervious cover, proposed pool, existing fence, and pool equipment.